nickzoic/nick.zoic.org/art/midi-hero/index.md

 Or something like that, anyway.
 There's still a few playable combinations left over.

+## Alternative Frets

-*ALTERNATIVE* chords actually sound pretty bad with a lot of the synth tools I've been messing with.
+Chords actually sound pretty bad with a lot of the synth tools I've been messing with.
 They add plenty of weird crap to make up for the "thinness" of a single note, so maybe we need a chromatic solo mode, maybe something like: